Endava/BEEQ/libs/bee-q-angular/README.md

 ### Call `defineCustomElements`

-The Bee-Q core package includes the main function that is used to load the components in the collection and makes Angular aware of the custom tags of Golazo web components.
+The Bee-Q core package includes the main function that is used to load the components in the collection and makes Angular aware of the custom tags of the web components.
 That function is called defineCustomElements()and it needs to be called once during the bootstrapping of your application.
 One convenient place to do this is in the `main.ts` as such:

 ```ts
 import { defineCustomElements } from '@uefa/design-system/dist/loader';